mraniki/tt/README.md

  - Handle libraries exceptions in one function and delivery with apprise to support more notification system
  - Enable dev and main branches with auto release and docker deployment pipeline setup for continueous deployment in dockerhub and github container repo
  - Support config folder and config file in the dockerfile to automatically create the volume folder and its config
+ - Start up simplified to create DB if it is missing

 ![IMG_2517](https://user-images.githubusercontent.com/8766259/199422978-dc3322d9-164b-42af-9cf2-84c6bc3dae29.jpg)

  ## 🚧 Roadmap

 ### V1.2
-- Update the buy/sell parsing logic to align dex and cex format and manage missing argument error with default values for SL/TP and Q

 - Better error handling
       - empty balance for order taking in CEX
       - binance amount of BTC/USDT must be greater than minimum amount precision of 5